obsidian-html/obsidian-html.github.io/__src/vault/General Information/About ObsidianHtml.md

 One thing to take note of is that ObsidianHtml will write a folder to your html output named obs.html, if you have a directory in the root of your vault with the same name (however unlikely that is...) there might be issues with the html output.

+## Examples
+Want to see what others built using ObsidianHtml?
+Check out some of the websites here: [[Sites using ObsidianHtml]].

 ## Next up
 Take a look at all the [[Features|high level features]] that can be enabled/disabled, or read about all the [[Configuration Options|configuration options]].
 Or maybe jump directly to [[Installation]].